capagh/NetBSD10.1-B-W-Mac/README.md

 - Preventing caps-lock from freezing a blue-and-white G3
 - X11 with the blue-and-white

+Although I wrote this for the b&w G3, the information in this document may be useful for installing NetBSD 10.1 on other Macintosh models.

 There are several ways to install NetBSD 10.1 on a Mac.
 This text describes two of the ways -- one is a dual-boot Classic MacOS/NetBSD 10.1 system, and the second is a NetBSD 10.1-only system.
 There are other methods described in the NetBSD install document.

 What I used for this install: